acrose99/acrose99/README.md

 * A website about corn, coming soon ™.

 * My own personal website, which no one will actually see, so I use it to experiment.
+I also write about stuff here, mostly as an escape from coding.

 Also, if you are a power mac user, check out my applescript repo.